With summer ending in Litchfield Park, now is an ideal time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then take a look at your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s moldy, you can sanitize it by draining water-down bleach through the tube to clean the line.
-Or you can get a new tube.
+Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s dirty, you can sanitize it by pouring diluted bleach through the tube to flush the line.
+Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from Cooler Tymes LLC can make your equipment more efficient and help it last longer.
-We also have convenient service agreements, so you won’t forget to book your regular tune-up!
+We also offer practical service agreements, so you won’t forget to schedule your routine maintenance!